deutsche-nationalbibliothek/gnd-ontology/CONTRIBUTING.md

 ### How can I contribute?

-We welcome contributions and encourage you to submit suggestions by creating an issue in this GitHub repository.
+We welcome contributions and encourage you to submit suggestions by creating an issue or a pull request in this GitHub repository.

 ### Suggestions for improvements

 This section explains how to submit suggestions for improvements to the vocabularies and ontologies.
-Following these guidelines will help maintainers and the community understand your suggestion and find related suggestions.
+Following these guidelines will help maintainers and the community to understand your suggestion and find related suggestions.

 Before submitting an improvement suggestion, please perform a search to see if the improvement has already been suggested.
 If this is the case, add a comment to the existing suggestion instead of opening a new issue.
 When creating a suggestion, please provide as much detail as possible: